-5. There are many chemicals that can be present in food following proper and legitimate use in the food chain.
-The traditional focus on standards for residues of pesticides, veterinary drugs and contaminants remain important for Codex and regulators2.
+6. There are many chemicals that can be present in food following proper and legitimate use in the food chain.
+The traditional focus on standards for residues of pesticides, veterinary drugs and contaminants remain important for Codex and regulators.
 There is, however, a growing imperative to look beyond those chemicals already dealt with by existing Codex processes and address issues arising from the use and detection of chemicals of very low exposure and very low potential public health concern, that may be inadvertently present in food at trace levels.

-- 6. These chemicals include: - chemicals that inadvertently get into food during production and processing.
-Typically these chemicals could include cleaning agents, and surface coatings e.g. quaternary ammonium compounds; - chemicals that are being developed for use in agriculture to address specific environmental and climate change related issues e.g. nitrification or urease inhibitors; and - fertilisers and other chemicals that are commonly used to promote plant growth and improve yields; traces of these chemicals and/or impurities within them might be detected in food.
+- 7. These chemicals include: - chemicals that inadvertently get into food during production and processing.
+Typically these chemicals could include cleaning agents, and surface coatings e.g. quaternary ammonium compounds; - chemicals that are being developed for use in agriculture to address specific environmental and climate change related issues e.g. nitrification or urease inhibitors; and

-1 Codex Alimentarius Commission Strategic Plan 2014-2019, Strategic Goal 1, Objective 1.2
+&lt;sup>1 Codex Alimentarius Commission Strategic Plan 2014-2019, Strategic Goal 1, Objective 1.2

-2 Codex Committees on Pesticide Residues (CCPR), Residues of Veterinary Drugs in Food (CCRVDF), and Contaminants in Foods (CCCF) are the traditional bodies responsible for establishing maximum limits and establishing international guidelines for risk management.
+&lt;sup>2 Codex Committees on Pesticide Residues (CCPR), Residues of Veterinary Drugs in Food (CCRVDF), and Contaminants in Foods (CCCF) are the traditional bodies responsible for establishing maximum limits and establishing international guidelines for risk management.
 Pesticides in animal feed are managed by CCPR, CCRVDR has responsibility for veterinary drugs in feed and the feed additive ethoxyquin, an antioxidant.
 CCCF has responsibility for contaminants in feed if they lead to residues in food.